evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ## User interface and control

 The VOYAH FREE has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large.
-The  screen in the dashboard's center  is 12.3 inches large.
-The  screen in front of the passenger in the dashboard is 12.3 inches large.
+The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large .
+The  screen in the dashboard's center  is 12.3 inches large .
+The  screen in front of the passenger in the dashboard is 12.3 inches large .
 The model is not available with head-up display.